stxinsite/degrader-ternary-complex-prediction/docking/README.md

 Then, submit to SLURM:
 `sbatch  slurm_dock.sh` this will produce `$NUM_STR` of docking predictions in the PDB files saved into the current folder (i.e., into `004.dock/job_1/`)

+The resulting `score.sc` file will contain the values of CAPRI criteria (i.e., `fNat`, `I-RMSD` and `L-RMSD`) with respect to the initial structure (which is the co-crystallized structure from 6HAX).
+NOTE that this initial structure is perturbed (see command-line option above `-dock_pert`) and that we employ distance restraints that limit sampling of the docking poses.

 ### 5. Re-ranking of Rosetta binary docking predictions
 Use the generated `score.sc` file from the previous stage to re-rank predictions based on the Rosetta interface score, `I_sc`: